 No! she scolded herself.
 Not the Imperius!
 I'm feeling lousy enough if I'm not gonna start thinking about that as well!

-To her annoyance, everyone around her - and not just her family and Potter's Gang - were looking at her with concern.
+To her annoyance, everyone around her were looking at her with concern.

 "What?!" she finally snapped.

-"You're not eating," said George, looking at her with concern - for once not hidden behind a ton of jokes.
+"You're not eating," said George, looking at her, worry for once not hidden behind a ton of jokes.
 "You feeling well?"